Bumps and redness on the face, how to get rid of them?

 A diet rich in omega-3, zinc, and antioxidants helps reduce skin inflammation.
 Avoiding processed foods, sugar, and dairy products can be beneficial for skin prone to acne and rosacea.

-Read also acne spots and diet and hormonal acne foods to avoid.
+Also read acne pimples and diet and hormonal acne foods to avoid.

 • Use of vitamin C serums to brighten the complexion.